rafael-solorzano/rafael-solorzano/README.md

 - 🔬: I am a PhD student in the UC Santa Barbara, Biological Engineering dept.

-- 📖: I am completing an A.S. in Computer Science, and am using this degree to supplement any computational deficiencies in order to succeed as a Bioinformaticist.
+- 📖: I recently completed an A.S. in Computer Science, and am using this degree to supplement any computational deficiencies in order to succeed as a Bioinformaticist.

 - 🚴: In my free time I like to ride my bike in the Santa Barbara mountains, and relax by reading non-technical science articles to see what fun, exciting research is going on in the world!